Last updated on December 16, 2020

 The Complete Card List for Arena’s Cube Draft

 That’s all we’ve got for you today!
-Hopefully we were able to shed some light on this new and exciting addition to Arena’s event roster.
+Hopefully we were able to shed some light on this exciting addition to Arena’s event roster.

 Cube is a great format, and certainly a breath of fresh air for MTGA.
 It’s fun, unique, and an awesome combination of limited and constructed.
 If you’ve never played, it may be worth a shot if you’ve got the gold or gems to spare.